chsanford/blog/_posts/2021-07-04-candidacy-overview.md

 ### The gap between theory and practice
 The most prominent case where the classical model fails to explain good performance is for deep learning.
 Deep neural networks are typically trained with large quantities of data, but they'll also have more than enough parameters needed to perfectly fit the data; often, there are more parameters than samples.
+For instance, the [state-of-the-art image classifier](https://paperswithcode.com/sota/image-classification-on-imagenet){:target="_blank"} (as of July 2021) for the standard ImageNet classification task uses roughly 1.8 billion parameters when trained on roughly 14 million training samples, an over-parameterization by a factor of 100.
-Then, they're typically trained to obtain zero training error --- and purposefully overfit the data --- using gradient descent.
+Then, they're typically trained to obtain zero training error---and purposefully overfit the data---using gradient descent.

 Standard approaches to proving generalization bounds provide a bleak picture.
 For instance:
-* The VC-dimension of a neural network with $$w$$ different weights and binary output is known to be $$O(w \log w)$$, which implies that it can be learned with $$O(w \log w)$$ samples.
+* The VC-dimension of a neural network with $$p$$ different weights, $$L$$ layers, and binary output is [known](https://arxiv.org/pdf/1703.02930.pdf){:target="_blank"} to be $$O(p L \log p)$$, which implies that it can be learned with $$O(pL \log p)$$ samples.
+This only guarantees success when there are more samples than parameters.
-* [BFT17](https://arxiv.org/abs/1706.08498) and [GRS17](https://arxiv.org/abs/1712.06541) gives generalization error bounds on deep neural networks based on the magnitudes of the weights; however, these bounds grow exponentially with the depth of the network unless the weights are forced to be much smaller than they are in neural networks that succeed in practice.
+* [BFT17](https://arxiv.org/abs/1706.08498){:target="_blank"} and [GRS17](https://arxiv.org/abs/1712.06541){:target="_blank"} gives generalization error bounds on deep neural networks based on the magnitudes of the weights.
+However, these bounds grow exponentially with the depth of the network unless the weights are forced to be much smaller than they are in neural networks that succeed in practice.

 These approaches give no reason to suspect that the generalization error will be small at all in realistic neural networks with a large number of parameters and unrestricted weights.
 But neural networks _do_ generalize to new data in practice, which leaves open the question of why that works.

 This gap between application and theory indicates that there are more phenomena that are not currently accounted for in our theoretical understanding of deep learning.
 This also means that much of the practical work in deep learning is not informed at all by theoretical principles.
-Training neural networks has been dubbed "[alchemy](https://www.youtube.com/watch?v=ORHFOnaEzPc){:target="_blank"}" rather than science because the field is built on best practices that were learned by tinkering that are not understand on any first-principles level.
+Training neural networks has been dubbed "[alchemy](https://www.youtube.com/watch?v=ORHFOnaEzPc){:target="_blank"}" rather than science because the field is built on best practices that were learned by tinkering and is not understood on a first-principles level.
-Ideally, a more explanatory theory of how neural networks work could lead to more informed practice and eventually, more interpretable models.
+Ideally, an explanatory theory of how neural networks work could lead to more informed practice and eventually, more interpretable models.

 ### Over-parameterization and double-descent

-However, this series of posts is (mostly) not about deep learning.
+This series of posts is (mostly) not about deep learning.
 Deep neural networks are notoriously difficult to understand mathematically, so most researchers who attempt to do so (including yours truly) must instead study highly simplified variants.
-For instance, [my paper](https://arxiv.org/abs/2102.02336){:target="_blank"} about the approximation capabailities of neural networks with random weights only applies to networks of depth two, because anything else is too complex for our methodology to characterize.
+For instance, [my paper](https://arxiv.org/abs/2102.02336){:target="_blank"} about the approximation capabilities of neural networks with random weights only applies to networks of depth two, because anything else is too complex for our methodology to characterize.
 So instead of studying deep neural networks, we'll consider a broader family of ML methods (in particular, linear methods like _least-squares regression_ and _support vector machines_) when they're in over-parameterized settings with $$p \gg n$$.
-The hope is that similar principles will explain both the success of simpler over-parameterized models and more complicated deep neural networks.
+My hope is that similar principles will explain both the successes of simple over-parameterized models and more complicated deep neural networks.

 Broadly, this line of work challenges the famous curve above about the tradeoffs between model complexity and generalization.
 It does so by suggesting that increasing the complexity of a model (or the number of parameters) can lead to situations where the generalization error decreases once more.
 This idea is referred to _double descent_ and was popularized by [my advisor](https://www.cs.columbia.edu/~djhsu/){:target="_blank"} and his collaborators in papers like [BHM18](https://arxiv.org/abs/1806.05161) and [BHX19](https://arxiv.org/abs/1903.07571){:target="_blank"}.
 This augments what is referred to as the _classical regime_---where $$p \leq n$$ and choosing the right model is equivalent to choosing the "sweet spot" for $$p$$---with the _interpolation regime_.
-(Interpolation means rougly the same thing as overfitting; it describes methods that bring the training loss to zero.)
+Interpolation means rougly the same thing as overfitting; it describes methods that bring the training loss to zero.

 ![](/assets/images/2021-06-15-candidacy-overview/double-err.jpeg)